 Primary Requirements: These are the most elementary and necessary requirements.
 They would exist no matter the context in which the CCSDS is operating, i.e., regardless of pre-existing conditions within the CCSDS, its Member Agencies, or other independent users.

 Desirable Characteristics: These are not requirements, but they are felt to be important or useful features of the Recommended Standard.

-Table I-1 : Primary Requirements
+Primary Requirements